Mark specialises in all aspects of property law, including development, acquisitions, disposals, syndications, leasing and infrastructure.

 - Auckland Racing Club on the development of its landholdings at Ellerslie Racecourse, including the ground leasing of Site 168 for the development of a large retirement village

-- Antipodean Properties from the UK on the leasing of 20 supermarkets to General Distributors Limited (one of the largest single leasing transactions in New Zealand history) and the subsequent disposal of the portfolio to Stride for $287m
+- Antipodean Properties from the UK on the leasing of 20 supermarkets to General Distributors (one of the largest single leasing transactions in New Zealand history) and the subsequent disposal of the portfolio to Stride for $287m

 - Trust Management on the development agreement and purchase of Hobson Centre (a retail shopping centre in Hobsonville)